 The Federation International de L’ Art Photographique (FIAP) is an umbrella organisation for recreational photography across the world.
-It represents over 80 different countries with the PSNZ being representative body for New Zealand.
+It represents over 80 different countries with PSNZ being the representative body for New Zealand.

 The FIAP is based in Europe and holds biennial Congresses in different countries – similar to PSNZ Conventions.
-The PSNZ usually has delegates attending these Congresses who present a unique New Zealand viewpoint.
+PSNZ usually has delegates attending these Congresses who present a unique New Zealand viewpoint.
 These Congresses are traditionally hosted by one of the key photographic societies or art institutions of the host country and are heavily supported and endorsed by the Government’s office of Tourism.
 The cost of attending a Congress is excellent value as the registration fee is usually subsidized by the host nation.

 The FIAP – which does not generally provide for individual membership – also formally recognises around 450 International salons annually which can count towards the awarding of FIAP distinctions.

 The gaining of FIAP distinctions is normally accepted as being a natural progression for PSNZ members who have been successful in gaining PSNZ honours and are looking to challenge themselves on the wider world stage.

 AFIAP (Artiste Federation Internationale de L’ Art Photographique)

 The first FIAP distinction is the AFIAP (Artiste Federation Internationale de L’ Art Photographique).
 To qualify for this distinction a photographer must have a FIAP Photographer’s Life Card and is required to have had success in Salons conducted under FIAP patronage for at least one year: